 Learning the fundamentals of reading and writing is a cornerstone of first grade.
-First and second graders come together twice a week for reading comprehension instruction.
+From reading the morning message to personalized reading folders, first graders at EHS read throughout their day.
+A unique aspect of the first grade reading program is Roving Readers.
+During this special time every week, each first grader travels through the halls of the school to sit down with an administrator who is waiting to hear that child read.
+A cornerstone of our program is reading groups, when first and second graders come together twice a week for reading comprehension instruction.
 Students learn the fundamentals of plot analysis as they identify character, setting, and sequence of events.
-Next, each reading group studies a particular author focusing on the author’s life and motivation for writing.
-Students compare and contrast the author’s books and draw connections to their personal lives.
-Each year, students read nonfiction texts for their individualized science research projects.
-They learn how to navigate nonfiction texts using table of contents, indexes, glossaries, and practice the skill of note taking and paraphrasing.
+Next, each reading group participates in an author study, allowing students to compare and contrast the author’s books and draw connections to their personal lives.
+Each year, students learn how to navigate nonfiction texts by completing an individualized science research projects.
 At the end of the year, students enjoy book discussions with their peers as they read leveled chapter books.

 Our first grade science curriculum provides students with the opportunity to participate in many hands on experiments.
-Every child identifies as a scientist as they learn to use their science journal and observe their world utilizing all their senses.
+Every child identifies as a scientist as they learn to use their science journal and utilize all their senses.
 Children delight in learning about weather systems in the fall – observing the changing of seasons and building their own weather tools.
-The unit culminates with individualized studies of weather systems and the creation of individual students reports about their weather system of choice using our green screen.
-Students relish in the opportunity to publish their first green screen work to EHS’s YouTube station.
+The unit culminates with individualized studies of weather systems and the creation of individual students reports using our green screen.

 Our social studies work centers around building community.
 Children begin the year by considering rules for their classroom community.
 First graders also consider the qualities that make a good community member, identifying those qualities in themselves and their classmates.
-Finally, students consider the impact they want to have on their community, culminating in a “Let’s Help the World” project.
+Finally, students apply these skills when they build their own city and consider important people and places to include.
 First graders also learn the basics of economics, how to discern between wants and needs, goods and services, and how people make and spend money.
-This unit teaches children to continue thinking about how they relate to their community.
-Through play, students conceptualize these ideas as they create a functioning model city.
+This unit teaches children to continue thinking about how they relate to their community and culminates in the children running a market at the school.
+Through play, students conceptualize these ideas as they create a strong community together.

 The TalAm curriculum is used to teach Hebrew reading and writing.
 The program provides stories, music, workbooks, and interactive SmartBoard activities and is supplemented with Israeli children’s books for creating stories and role playing.
 Students are encouraged to write simple stories based on these mentor texts.
 Some units of study include community workers, clothing, body parts, and animals.